geovanneb/envmarker/README.md

 ## How to use the extension:

 - After installing, access Bowser Configurations > More Tools > Extensions.
-- Click on Options menu, over Environment Marker session.
+- Click on Options menu, over Environment Marker section.
 - Configure your Environments and click on Save button.